livegrid/OpenMatrix/README.md

 ## ✌️ Other

-Licensed under the MIT license
+Licensed under the AGPL-3.0 license

 This project is hugely inspired from [WLED](https://github.com/Aircoookie/WLED), one the best open source projects I have ever used.